NixOS/nix/doc/manual/source/store/derivation/outputs/input-address.md

 > This is not fatal because the deviation would only apply for content-addressing derivations with more than one output, and that only occurs in the floating case, which is [experimental][xp-feature-ca-derivations].
 > Once this bug is fixed, this note will be removed.

-### `hashOutputsOrQuotientDerivation`
+### `hashOutputsOrInputMaskedDerivation`

-How does `hashOutputsOrQuotientDerivation` in turn work?
-It consists of two main cases, based on whether the outputs of the derivation are to be input-addressed or content-addressed.
+`hashOutputsOrInputMaskedDerivation` consists of two main cases, based on whether the outputs of the derivation are to be input-addressed or content-addressed.

 #### Input-addressed outputs case

-In the input-addressed case, it just calls `hashQuotientDerivation`, and returns that derivation hash.
+In the input-addressed case, it just calls `hashInputMaskedDerivation`, and returns that derivation hash.
-This makes `hashQuotientDerivation` and `hashOutputsOrQuotientDerivation` mutually-recursive.
+This makes `hashInputMaskedDerivation` and `hashOutputsOrInputMaskedDerivation` mutually-recursive.

 > **Note**
 >
-> In this case, `hashQuotientDerivation` is being called on a *complete* input-addressing derivation that already has its output paths calculated.
+> In this case, `hashInputMaskedDerivation` is being called on a *complete* input-addressing derivation that already has its output paths calculated: it is not output masked, so it is input-masked only, not fully masked.
-> The `inputDrvs` substitution takes place anyways.
+> The input masking takes place anyways.

 #### Content-addressed outputs case